-Lolita was violently torn away from her family in Washington’s Puget Sound decades ago.
+Lolita (whose given name is Sk’aliCh’elh-tenaut) was violently torn away from her family over half a century ago.

-Half a century later, she’s the last surviving orca of the more than 30 who were captured off the coast of Washington and she’s still imprisoned at the Miami Seaquarium—in the smallest, oldest orca tank in the world—while the rest of her pod, including an orca believed to be her mother, swims freely.
+She’s the last surviving orca of the more than 30 who were captured off the coast of Washington, and she’s still imprisoned at the Miami Seaquarium while the rest of her pod, including an orca believed to be her mother, swims free.

 Lolita hasn’t had any contact with another orca since 1980, when her tankmate, Hugo, died after repeatedly ramming his head into a wall.